leewang0/RedisSessionProvider/README.md

 		};
 	};

-Eeewww, why does it take a lambda function as opposed to a configuration class?
+Ewww, why does it take a lambda function as opposed to a configuration class?
 It takes a lambda in case you want to load-balance across multiple Redis instances, using the context as input.
 This way, you can dynamically choose your Redis server to suit your needs.
 If you only have one server, a simple function like the example will suffice.